PavelKudelko/PavelKudelko/README.md

 # Welcome

-Hello, I'm Pavel a software engineering student with a strong passion for coding and solving complicated problems.
+Hello, I'm Pavel, software engineering student with a passion for solving problems.

 ## About Me

-- :mortar_board: I’m a Software Engineering student at TAMK.
+- :mortar_board: I study Software Engineering student at TAMK.
 - :briefcase: Open for jobs and new connections!

 ## Connect with me